GenesisFR/HowToBecomeGoodAtShooters/README.md

 - rolls around slowly while the controller operates it from cover at medium range
 - occasionally holds still and begins spinning a laser dazzler around in a circle, blinding any enemies caught by it
 - both treads can be destroyed, making it stop moving and causing its controller to come to repair it
-- dealing enough damage to it will cause it to go back to its controller for repairs
+- when less than half HP, it will go back to its controller for repairs
 - killing the controller will cause it to go haywire while looking for a target
 - doesn't despawn until all other Black Tusk units in the fight are dead
 - elites roll faster, have more health and fire incendiary grenades
 - vulnerable to explosive damage
+- using a Demolisher Firefly while both treads are destroyed depletes its health
 - the Firestarter shotgun (from the Firewall specialization) allows you to put it on fire by lowering its fire resistance

 #### Rusher